fiskhandlarn/blade/README.md

 If `WP_DEBUG` is set to `true` templates will always be rendered and updated.

+## Multisite

+If run on a WordPress Multisite the cached files will be separated in subfolders by each site's blog id.

 ## Filters used by `blade()` helper

 Use the `blade/view/paths` filter to customize the base paths where your templates are stored.
 (Default value is `/resources/views`.)